brunobeeee/homepage/README.md

 There are 3 Docker related files in this repository to enroll a fully functioning developement environment inside a Docker container.
 You have the choice between two options for this task.

 ## 1. Docker DevEnv (recommended)
 The `compose-dev.yaml` is written to create a Docker Dev Environment using the desktop client.
 For this go to 'Dev Environments -> Create' and provide the URL to this repository.
 Now Docker sets up the container which you can then open in VSCode.
-It should load a private SSH-Key named "ionos" from your `~/.ssh/` folder into `auth/` inside your container and autmatically add it to the SSH-Keychain inside the container.
+It should load a private SSH-Key named "ionos" from your `~/.ssh/` folder into `auth/` inside your container and which you have to manually add to the SSH keychain inside the container with `ssh-add auth/sshkey`.
 The directory where all the repository content gets loaded in is `/com.docker.devenvironment.code` which is seemingly the default for this kind of thing.

 ## 2. Docker-Compose
 You can archieve a similar experience when cloning the repository to your local drive and executing `docker-compose up -d`.
 Note that whith this approach the directory where all the repository content gets loaded in is `/usr/src/app`.